Resources for Learning and Research

 A variety of software purchased in cooperation with UCSC central computing, BSOE computing, and individual faculty members

 A variety of computer-aided-design software, including Altera, Agilent Advanced Design System, AutoCAD, Cadence, Maple, Matlab, Mentor Graphics, National Instruments Labview, Qualnet, Synopsys, and Xilinx.

 Baskin Engineering Wireless Networking.
-BSOE has an installed wireless computer network that covers nearly all interior building spaces of the Baskin Engineering, Engineering 2, and portions of the Physical Sciences Buildings.
-The campus has recently added “eduroam,” a wireless authentication system that allows members of other confederated universities to use the UCSC wireless network.
+BSOE has an installed wireless computer (Wi-Fi) network that covers nearly all interior building spaces of the Baskin Engineering, Engineering 2, Physical Sciences Building, and Biomedical Sciences Building.
+The Wi-Fi network uses “eduroam,” a wireless authentication system that allows members of other confederated universities to use the UCSC wireless network.

 Undergraduate Engineering Laboratories (Baskin Engineering Lab Support–BELS).
 BSOE operates the following special instructional laboratories for the exclusive use of engineering students.
 These laboratories are typically open 24 hours a day, seven days a week, during instructional quarters.
 The instructional labs available in 2012 are listed below.
 Please check the web site for updates as new instructional laboratories are being added:

 Electrical Engineering Senior Projects Laboratory

 Electromagnetic and Radio Frequency Laboratory